 Crypto++ does not place any restrictions on RSA and DH key lengths, and it is the Crypto Officer's responsibility to choose sufficient key lengths for RSA and/or DH in order to adequately protect symmetric keys during key establishment.
-NIST Special Publication 800-57 (Draft) contains a table comparing security strengths of symmetric and asymmetric algorithms at various key lengths.
-This table can be used to choose an RSA or DH key length for a given symmetric key length.
+NIST Special Publication 800-57 contains Table 2, which compares security strengths of symmetric and asymmetric algorithms at various key lengths.
+This table should be used to choose an RSA or DH key length for a given symmetric key length.